2. Labour and Employment Law Requirements

 It is important to mention that in order to conclude the incorporation of a company, it is mandatory that the General Assembly approves it, in order to continue with the notarization and registration of the Minutes of the Meeting of the Board and of the Bylaws (Section 101 of the Mexican Law of Mercantile Societies.

-Section 15 of the Commercial Code provides that those companies legally incorporated abroad that establish in Mexico or having an agency or branch, may conduct business, subject to the special provisions of said Code regarding the creation of their establishments in Mexican territory, their commercial operations and the jurisdiction of the Nation’s courts.
+Section 15 of the Commercial Code provides that those companies legally incorporated abroad that establish in Mexico or having an agency or branch, may conduct business, subject to the special provisions of said Code regarding the creation of their establishments in Mexican territory, their commercial operations, and the jurisdiction of the Nation’s courts.

-The legal incorporation of foreign companies may be accredited with a certification indicating that they are authorized and incorporated according to the laws of the country where they were incorporated, pursuant to Section 17, Subsection I and Section 17 A, Subsection a) of Chapter Four of the Foreign Investments Law.
+The legal incorporation of foreign companies may be accredited with a certification indicating that they are authorised and incorporated according to the laws of the country where they were incorporated, pursuant to Section 17, Subsection I and Section 17 A, Subsection a) of Chapter Four of the Foreign Investments Law.

 - Company’s registration before the Tax Administration Service (SAT);